SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

 ![Image](../figures/terminal.PNG){ width="800" }
 </figure>

-As already stated, it is essentially just a big text interface for interacting with your computer.
-As the image illustrates, when trying to execute a command, there are several parts to it:
+As the image illustrates, executing a command involves several components:

 1. The **prompt** is the part where you type your commands.
 It usually contains the name of the current directory you are in, followed by some kind of symbol: `$`, `>`, `:` are the usual ones.
 It can also contain other information, such as in the case of the above image, which also shows the current `conda` environment.
 2. The **command** is the actual command you want to execute.
 For example, `ls` or `cd`.
-3. The **options** are additional arguments that you can pass to the command.
-For example, `ls -l` or `cd ..`.
+3. The **options** (or flags) modify the command's behavior.
+They often start with a hyphen (`-`) or double hyphen (`--`).
+For example, `-l` in `ls -l`.
-4. The **arguments** are the actual arguments that you pass to the command.
-For example, `ls -l figures` or `cd ..`.
+4. The **arguments** specify what the command should operate on.
+For example, `figures` in `ls -l figures`.

-The core difference between options and arguments is that options are optional, while arguments are not.
+Generally, options are optional modifiers, while arguments provide the necessary inputs for the command.

 <figure markdown>
 ![Image](../figures/terminal_anatomy.png){ width="800" }